krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Dynamic Port mapping allows automatic mapping of unused EC2 instance port to container.
 When container is registered with ALB, it automatically tracks the instance and port combination.
 This will allow you to run multiple tasks belonging to same task definition in a single EC2 instance

+#### what is the pricing for using Amazon Elastic Container Service (Amazon ECS) with the EC2 launch type compared to the Amazon Elastic Container Service (Amazon ECS) with the Fargate launch type?

+- ECS on EC2: Pay for EC2 instances (and related resources like EBS, ALB, etc.)
+- Fargate: Pay per vCPU and GB of memory provisioned per second

+#### A media company operates a video rendering pipeline on Amazon EKS, where containerized jobs are scheduled using Kubernetes deployments.
+The application experiences bursty traffic patterns, particularly during peak streaming hours.
+The platform uses the Kubernetes Horizontal Pod Autoscaler (HPA) to scale pods based on CPU utilization.
+A solutions architect observes that the total number of EC2 worker nodes remains constant during traffic spikes, even when all nodes are at maximum resource utilization.
+The company needs a solution that enables automatic scaling of the underlying compute infrastructure when pod demand exceeds cluster capacity.
+Which solution should the architect implement to resolve this issue with the least operational overhead?

+Deploy the Kubernetes Cluster Autoscaler to the EKS cluster.
+Configure it to integrate with the existing EC2 Auto Scaling group to automatically launch or terminate nodes based on pending pod demands

+The Kubernetes Cluster Autoscaler is the recommended and most seamless solution to automatically manage the size of an EKS cluster's underlying compute resources.
+It works in tandem with the Kubernetes scheduler and continuously monitors the cluster for unschedulable pods—these are pods that cannot be scheduled due to a lack of available resources (CPU, memory, etc.) on the current set of EC2 nodes.

+When the Cluster Autoscaler detects unschedulable pods, it attempts to find an Auto Scaling group (ASG) attached to the EKS cluster that can satisfy the resource requirements of the pending pods.
+If it finds one, it automatically increases the desired capacity of that ASG, triggering the launch of new EC2 nodes.
+These new nodes register with the cluster and become available to host the previously unschedulable pods.
+In the same way, the Cluster Autoscaler also supports scale-in operations: it identifies underutilized nodes and safely drains and terminates them if their workloads can be moved elsewhere—leading to cost savings and higher resource efficiency.

+This approach ensures the EKS cluster is highly elastic, cost-effective, and operationally simple, making it the best fit for real-time, variable workloads with minimal administrative overhead.